 Support the principles set out in the Galway County Walking & Cycling Strategy, as appropriate to the plan area.

 Objective ST 7 - Pedestrian Crossings

-Facilitate the provision of pedestrian crossings adjacent to schools, residential areas and at other appropriate locations within the plan area, as required, including the provision of a pedestrian crossing along the local road L-2103 (Claren Road) in proximity to the church and schools in Headford.
+Facilitate the provision of pedestrian crossings adjacent to schools, residential areas and at other appropriate locations within the plan area, as required in Tuam.

 Objective ST 8 - Amenity Walking/Cycling Network